25 Golden Blonde Hair Color Ideas That Will Make You Glow (Without the Brassiness)

 Layered cuts and golden highlights are a match made in heaven.
 These multi-tonal gold highlights use various shades of warm blonde from buttery to caramel to create a full-spectrum glow that enhances every layer and bend in the hair.

 It’s especially flattering on thick or textured hair, as it adds movement and light without looking too uniform.
 The result is a rich, dimensional color that feels natural but striking.
-Use a shine-enhancing hair serum or color-safe shiny spray to show off the depth.
+A few drops of the Olaplex Bonding Oil No.7 reflect light through every layer.

 Multi-tonal golden highlights on layered mid-length hair.